WitnessAngel/witness-angel-cryptolib/docs/algorithms_overview.rst

 Selected Algorithms
 ===============================

-Here are the processes and algorithms that have been cherry-picked to build our secure containers.
+Here are the processes and algorithms that have been cherry-picked to build our secure cryptainers.

 Invariants